vortexdeveloperlabs/Filter-Lock/docs/For devs/"Wrapping" methods.md

-# "Wrapping" methods - Dev Docs
+# "Wrapping" methods - Developer notes

 > TODO: Make a version of this, but without technical explanations in the parent folder (..)